dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 comments: true
 ---

-This is the first of a multi-part series focusing on setting up a secure linux system.
+This is the first of a multi-part series focusing on setting up a secure Linux system.
 While this and the following parts are written with a laptop/netbook form factor in mind, the tools and steps can, with equal validity, be applied towards setting up a secure desktop system as well.

 This first part will deal with encrypting the file system on your computer.